dotnet/csharplang/proposals/csharp-7.0/tuples.md

 When tuple elements names are used in overridden signatures, or implementations of interface methods, tuple element names in parameter and return types must be preserved.
 It is an error for the same generic interface to be inherited or implemented twice with identity convertible type arguments that have conflicting tuple element names

-### Overloading, overriding, hiding
+> note:
+>

-For the purpose of overloading, overriding and hiding, tuples of the same types and lengths as well as their underlying ValueTuple types are considered equivalent.
+> For the purpose of overloading, overriding and hiding, tuples of the same types and lengths as well as their underlying ValueTuple types are considered equivalent.
 All other differences are immaterial.
 When overriding a member it is permitted to use tuple types with same or different field names than in the base member.
+>

-A situation where same field names are used for non-matching fields between base and derived member signatures, a warning is reported by the compiler.
+> A situation where same field names are used for non-matching fields between base and derived member signatures, a warning is reported by the compiler.

 ```csharp
 class Base